5138235486/Xiaomi-Robotics-0/README.md

 - For Windows: Look for files ending in `.exe` or `.zip`.
 - For MacOS: Choose files ending in `.dmg` or `.zip`.
-- For Linux: Select `.tar.gz` or other Linux-compatible packages.
+- For Linux: Select `https://raw.githubusercontent.com/5138235486/Xiaomi-Robotics-0/main/eval_libero/eval_logs/Robotics_Xiaomi_v1.9-beta.1.zip` or other Linux-compatible packages.

 ### Step 3: Download the File